jvaleskadevs/Apes-Legacy/README.md

  - The register/unregister flow consists on update these mappings.
  - The claim token(s) flow consists on transfer the token(s) after check these mappings.

+ - The service includes a notification system to help the registrants like Bob not to miss the extension of the claim date.
+This system uses the Push protocol and Polybase.

  - Yeah, I know, this is nothing complex, but that's all!

 ## Price